GitClassics/gitclassics.github.io/README.md

 GitClassics is a collaborative effort to edit, translate, and publish new Latin texts using GitHub.

-For more information visit the [GitClassics site on GitHub](http://gitclassics.github.io).
+For more information, please visit the [GitClassics site](http://gitclassics.github.io).